|Serving New York Educators Since 1921|

 Repayment can be made in a lump sum or as a reduction in your retirement benefit based on the actuarial equivalent of the lump sum.
 If you choose the latter, the reduction continues throughout your retirement.

 If you resume retirement without meeting the service credit requirements necessary for an additional benefit or a full recalculation, your benefit will remain unchanged.

 If you work for a NYSTRS participating employer (including New York State public school districts, qualifying charter schools, the state Education Department, SUNY or state community colleges) you must provide your NYSTRS EmplID to your employer.
 Your annual earnings will be automatically reported to us.

 If you work as a consultant (either independently or through a third-party employer) and you joined NYSTRS on or after May 31, 1973 or if you work for any other New York State or New York City public employer, you must report your earnings to us on an annual basis.
-A form to report your earnings for the previous calendar year is provided in the winter edition of the retiree newsletter, Resource.
+Use the form Reporting Your New York State Public Employment Earnings (RMS-64.1), available on the Retiree Forms page at NYSTRS.org or by calling (800) 782-0289, to report your earnings for the previous calendar year.

 Tier 1 and 2 Members

 Once each year the System will request a report of your gross earnings from all employment.

 While on disability retirement, you may engage in gainful employment.
 However, the amount of earnings during a calendar year is limited to the difference between your final average salary (or if greater, the salary you would now be receiving had you continued in service) and your retirement benefit.
 This calculation considers income from all forms of employment, but does not include returns on investments (stocks, bonds, etc.) or other disability benefits you are receiving.
 If you earn more than the limit, your disability benefit will be reduced to reflect the excess earnings.